mohamicorp/search-for-stash-issues/README.md

 ### Installation Requirements
-**Search for Bitbucket** requires that your server use git **1.8.5** or higher.
+**Smarter Search for Bitbucket** requires that your server use git **1.8.5** or higher.

-**Search for Bitbucket** is powered by Elasticsearch.
+**Smarter Search for Bitbucket** is powered by Elasticsearch.
 Either an internal or external node can be used.
 This node handles all search requests and all repository indexing.

 If you want to use an external node, you ***must*** use Elasticsearch **1.5.2**.
 ####Internal Node
-By default, Search for Bitbucket spawns an internal elasticsearch node.
+By default, Smarter Search for Bitbucket spawns an internal elasticsearch node.
 The initial indexing of large repositories can potentially require a large portion of RAM. **It is recommended to allocate Bitbucket 6GB of RAM for optimal performance**.
 For instructions on changing the amount of memory available to Bitbucket, take a look at Altassian's documentation [here](https://confluence.atlassian.com/display/STASH/Scaling+Stash).

-As an example benchmark, **Search for Bitbucket** indexed the Linux code base which is approximately 15 million lines of code and half a million commits in 2-3 minutes with **6 GB** of ram on non SSD harddives with an internal node.
+As an example benchmark, **Smarter Search for Bitbucket** indexed the Linux code base which is approximately 15 million lines of code and half a million commits in 2-3 minutes with **6 GB** of ram on non SSD harddives with an internal node.
 That said, it is **recommended** that for large codebases you use an external Elasticsearch node.
 For any concerns or questions, feel free to [contact us](mailto:support@mohamicorp.com).

 ####External Node
 For Bitbucket instances with large codebases and a lot of indexing, it's recommended to setup a separate Elasticsearch service.
 This will reduce the strain on Bitbucket for indexing, and should significantly improve performance.
 You can configure an external node in the settings page.